WalhoutLab/eFPA/5_single-cell_analysis/README.md

 - Replace "rxn1,rxn2,rxn3" with your target reactions.
 - Replace "cell1,cell2,cell3" with your target cell identifiers.
-- "output_filename" is where results will be saved (relative to the Output directory unless specified otherwise).
+- "output_filename" is where results will be saved (relative to the Output directory unless specified otherwise in the sc_efpa.py script by the 'outPath' variable).

 ## Example run